Urban plant life

 Obscure morning-glory, climbing on fences.
 (Photos copyright © by Kaj Halberg)

 Crassulaceae Stonecrop family

-This family, also called the orpine family, includes c.
-35 genera with about 1,400 species.
+This family, also called orpine family, includes about 35 genera and 1,400 species.
 It is found worldwide, with the greatest diversity in the Northern Hemisphere and in southern Africa.
 It is characterized by plants with succulent leaves – an adaptation to growing in dry areas with little water.

 Sedum acre Biting stonecrop

 Biting stonecrop was named due to the bitter, peppery taste of its leaves, caused by their content of slightly toxic alkaloids.
 It is also known by a number of other common names, including mossy stonecrop, goldmoss stonecrop, and wall pepper.
 It is native to Europe, Turkey, and northern Africa, and has also become naturalized in other countries, including United States, Japan, and New Zealand.

 Biting stonecrop, growing in a crack between granite steps in the town of Rønne, Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)